MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/troubleshoot-arc-enabled-vms.md

 [!INCLUDE [hci-applies-to-23h2](../../hci/includes/hci-applies-to-23h2.md)]

-This article provides guidance on how to collect logs and troubleshoot issues with Azure Arc virtual machines (VMs) in your Azure Local instance.
+This article provides guidance on how to collect logs and troubleshoot issues with Azure Arc virtual machines (VMs) on your Azure Local instance.
 It also lists the limitations and known issues that currently exist with Azure Arc VM management.

 ## Troubleshoot Azure Arc VMs